NCAR/HPC-Docs/docs/storage-systems/data-transfer/globus/index.md

 # Globus file transfers

-!!! info " Updated 4/25/2023:"
-    CISL has enabled the *Globus for Google Drive connector service to facilitate file transfers to NCAR's Google Drive by NCAR and UCAR staff.
-University users and others who are interested in using the connector service are advised to consult with their own institutional IT experts.

 Globus is the most efficient way to transfer files – large files, in particular – between NCAR file systems such as Campaign Storage, GLADE, and non-NCAR resources and storage systems.
 NCAR and UCAR researchers